-State & Local Data for Action: Check Out the Data Dashboard for Aging (DDA): The Data Dashboard for Aging (DDA) will measure progress across the Five Bold Goals over the next ten years, as well as provide local and state data for policy and program planners.
-This year's data updates include more recent data for the entire demographics dashboard and for the following indicators: usual source of care, psychological distress, community support, California LifeLine program participation, volunteering, Adult Protective Services caseloads, housing cost burden, food insecurity, and CalFresh participation.
-In addition, the Dashboard now includes sexual orientation and gender identity (SOGI) demographic data and new indicators for income security & poverty and internet access.
-In the coming months, measures for disability status, unmet needs for Long-Term Services and Supports, and caregiving will be added
+State & Local Data for Action: The Data Dashboard for Aging (DDA) will measure progress across the Five Bold Goals over the next ten years, as well as provide local and state data for policy and program planners.
+This year's data updates include more recent data for the entire demographics dashboard and for the following indicators: usual source of care, primary care shortage areas, psychological distress, cognitive decline, community support, California LifeLine program participation, volunteering, Adult Protective Services caseloads, housing cost burden, food insecurity, and CalFresh participation.
+In addition, the Dashboard now includes SOGI demographic data and new indicators for unintentional falls, income security & poverty, and internet access.
+In the coming months, measures for disability status, unmet needs for Long-Term Services and Supports, and caregiving will be added, integrating the California Health Interview Survey (CHIS) into the dashboard.

-"We're just getting started on the 10-year blueprint that envisions a new way of serving and supporting older Californians, people with disabilities and caregivers.
-To deliver on the California for All promise, we need to hear from all voices, perspectives and lived experiences; we invite you to participate locally, regionally and statewide as, together, we drive implementation of the Master Plan for Aging."
+We're just getting started on the 10-year blueprint that envisions a new way of serving and supporting older Californians, people with disabilities and caregivers.
+To deliver on the California for All promise, we need to hear from all voices, perspectives, and lived experiences; we invite you to participate locally, regionally and statewide as, together, we drive implementation of the Master Plan for Aging.